Altinn/altinn-studio-docs/content/teknologi/altinnstudio/changelog/app-nuget/v4/breaking-changes.md

     Remove private method for retrieving the key for Application Insights.
     ![Remove application insights help method](../remove-ai-help-method.png "Remove application insights help method")

-    As previously stated the removed references are now replaced by two calls to an extension method that will load all existing and future platform and app services into your application.
+    As previously stated the removed references are now replaced by calls to two new methods that will load all existing and future platform and app services into your application.

     `services.AddPlatformServices(Configuration, _env);`  loads all configurations and services that the app requires to use Altinn Platform functionality,